 3. You should now see a list of available Apache profiles.
 From here it is easy to manage various aspects of your Apache build.
-To change your PHP version, select the to the right of your default profile.
+To change your PHP version, select the edit tool to the right of your default profile.

 4. Select Next Step to move to the PHP version menu.
 Select the version that you'd like to install and proceed through the remaining menus.